Saturday, March 17, 2012

 swords and bullets whirling round Vienna waltzes

-Crusade became crucifixion
+and Crusade became crucifixion

 Aliyah, apartheid